BenjaminMassey/RustJeopardy/README.md

 ## Usage

-This is a rather basic Rust setup, so usage should be straight-forward.
+This is a rather basic Rust setup, so usage should be straightforward.

-I will note for those looking at the code that this is my first Rust application, so if anything seems off or strange then it probably just is.
+This is my first Rust application, so if anything seems off or strange then it probably just is: issue reports and patches are welcome.

-This was written with version 1.54.0 installed, and should be able to be run standardly with "cargo run".
+This was written with version 1.54.0 installed, and should be able to be run via `cargo run`.

 ## Contact

-Feel free to contact me at benjamin.w.massey@gmail.com with any questions / inquiries.
+Feel free to contact me at benjamin.w.massey@gmail.com with any questions or inquiries.